 - any medications or supplements you may be taking

 - how often you experience the bleeding

-- how long the bleeding episode lasts
+- how long the bleeding lasts

 - what you were doing before the bleeding began

 After gathering this information, your doctor will run blood tests to make a proper diagnosis.
 These tests may include: